The Guildhall Manuscript

 The Descendants of Margaret Woodford

-Margaret was first married to John Turville who died soon after their marriage.
+Margaret was first betrothed to John Turville.
+He died when he was eleven years old ('in the twelfth year of his age'), thus three years before a legal marriage could take place (assuming Margaret was at least twelve years old by then).
 She was then married to his brother William Turville.
-The legality of this marriage was questioned in the Court of Audience before Archbishop Morton and consequently she was 'taken from' William Turville and married to Thomas Morton, the archbishop's nephew.
+The marriage took place at Thurlaston in Leicestershire.
+The legality of this marriage was questioned in the Court of Audience before Archbishop John Morton (c1420-1500) and consequently she was 'taken from' William Turville and married to Thomas Morton, the archbishop's nephew.

 Margaret and Thomas Morton had one son, John Morton (1498-1523).
 He married Ellen or Eleanor Roper.
 Her brother was Sir William Roper (c.
 1496-1578) who married Margaret, daughter of Sir Thomas More.
 Sir William wrote a highly-regarded biography of More.